01 of 07

 Continue to 7 of 7 below.

-- Aged Cheese figs are famously delicious with blue cheeses, but their sweetness makes them work with any salty aged cheese (Blue Cheese-Stuffed Figs are my favorite)
+- Aged Cheese figs are famously delicious with blue cheeses, but their sweetness makes them work with any salty aged cheese.

-- Aromatics such as garlic, olives, capers (Fig Coulis proves this point)
+- Aromatics such as garlic, olives, capers Fig Coulis is a wonderful recipe to try these combinations.

 - Full-Flavored Vinegars such as balsamic or sherry